2025–26 Thai League 3

-The 2025–26 Thai League 3 (known as the BYD Dolphin League III for sponsorship reasons) will be the ninth season of the Thai League 3, the third tier of professional football in Thailand.
-A total of 68 clubs will participate, divided into six regional groups: Northern (12 clubs), Central (11 clubs), Northeastern (12 clubs), Eastern (12 clubs), Western (11 clubs), and Southern (10 clubs).
+The 2025–26 Thai League 3 was the ninth season of the Thai League 3, the third tier of professional football in Thailand.
+Organised by the Football Association of Thailand and Thai League Co., Ltd., the competition featured 68 clubs divided into six regional groups: Northern (12 clubs), Central (11 clubs), Northeastern (12 clubs), Eastern (12 clubs), Western (11 clubs), and Southern (10 clubs).
+For sponsorship purposes, the league was branded as the BYD DOLPHIN League III, named after the BYD Dolphin, an electric car model produced by Chinese automotive manufacturer BYD Auto.

-The season is scheduled to begin on 13 September 2025 with the opening matches of the Regional Stage.
-In this stage, clubs compete within their respective regions, with the champions and runners-up from each group advancing to the National Championship Stage.
-The final phase will feature 12 clubs and conclude with the national final in 2026 (date to be confirmed).
-The winners, the runners-up, and the winner of the third-place play-off will be promoted to the Thai League 2 for the 2026–27 season.
+The season began on 13 September 2025 and was contested in two stages.
+In the Regional Stage, clubs competed against other clubs within their respective regions in a round-robin format featuring home-and-away matches.
+The champions and runners-up from each region advanced to the National Championship Stage, which featured 12 clubs.
+The winners, runners-up, and winner of the third-place play-off were promoted to the Thai League 2 for the 2026–27 season.

-For sponsorship purposes, the three professional tiers in Thailand have been rebranded for the 2025–26 season as BYD SEALION 6 League I (Thai League 1), BYD SEAL 5 League II (Thai League 2), and BYD DOLPHIN League III (Thai League 3).

 Seasonal Changes

 The 2025–26 Thai League 3 season features a number of changes compared to the previous campaign.
-These include the promotion and relegation of clubs between divisions, several club renamings and rebrandings, and the introduction of a new title sponsor, BYD Auto, which rebranded the competition as the BYD Dolphin League III for sponsorship reasons.
+These include the promotion and relegation of clubs between divisions, several clubs renaming and rebranding, and the introduction of a new title sponsor, BYD Auto, which rebranded the competition as the BYD Dolphin League III for sponsorship reasons.

 Relegation from Thai League 2

 Originally, three clubs were scheduled to be relegated from the 2024–25 Thai League 2 to the Thai League 3.

-However, during the 2024–25 season, Samut Prakan City withdrew and dissolved, leading to the annulment of all their league results.
-As a result, only two clubs were set to be relegated.
+However, during the 2024–25 season, Samut Prakan City were expelled due to finances and folded; their record was expunged.
+At the end of the season, Lampang, who had finished fifth, also folded.

+Accordingly, Pattaya United, who had originally finished in 16th out of the 17 remaining clubs, was reprieved from relegation.

-At the end of the season, Lampang, who had secured survival in Thai League 2, failed to obtain a license to participate in the 2025–26 season and was therefore demoted to the amateur level.
-Their place in Thai League 2 was retained by Pattaya United, who had originally been among the relegated clubs.
-Consequently, only one club was relegated to Thai League 3: Suphanburi, who finished bottom of the Thai League 2 standings.
-Suphanburi have been placed in the Western region of Thai League 3, in line with the location of their home ground in Western Thailand.
+Suphanburi, who finished last in the Thai League 2, were the only club relegated.
+They have been placed in the Western region of Thai League 3, in line with the location of their home ground in Western Thailand.